chetaldrich/MLOCR/README.md

 # MLOCR
 Optical Character Recognition of digits using machine learning.

 We will be using the MNIST database of handwritten digits to make use of machine learning algorithms.

-Should also be some cool computer vision stuff going on.

-Planning to use NumPy and some other fun things.
-Coming soon!
+We currently have implementations of the following machine learning techniques:
+1. Single Perceptron
+2. Naive Bayes

+In order to run the program, you'll need the [MNIST data](http://yann.lecun.com/exdb/mnist/), which you should place in a directory called `mnist`.